DJI Osmo Pocket 4: Specs, Price & US Availability

 How We Track This

-DJI Rumors tracks product launches through a combination of FCC filings, supply-chain contacts, leaked retail materials, and firmware analysis.
-We first flagged the Pocket 4 FCC registration in our 2026 product tracker and have been updating our Pocket 4 hub page as new information surfaces.
-All unconfirmed specs are clearly labeled as leaked or rumored — we don't pass rumors as official until DJI announces them.
+DJI Rumors tracks product launches through a combination of FCC filings, supply-chain contacts, retail materials, and firmware analysis.
+We flagged the Pocket 4 FCC registration in our 2026 product tracker long before launch, and have updated this article to reflect DJI's official April 16 announcement.
+Specs and pricing here are confirmed; where details remain unannounced — such as final US pricing for the Pocket 4 Pro — we say so explicitly rather than passing rumor as fact.

 FAQ

-When does the DJI Pocket 4 come out?
+When did the DJI Pocket 4 come out?

 How much does the DJI Pocket 4 cost?